Meet The TOMS OFFROAD Leadership Team

 CEO

 Broncos have always been a big part of my life.
 Some of my oldest memories as a child include riding in my Dad’s 1976 Bronco and running around playing at the original shop on Sage Road.
-It all seemed so normal at the time but as I’ve grown older I realized how lucky I am to be a part of the TOMS OFFROAD Crew and bronco community.
+It all seemed so normal at the time, but as I’ve grown older, I’ve realized how lucky I am to be a part of the TOMS OFFROAD Crew and Bronco community.

 Professionally, I’ve worked a variety of jobs that were heavily customer service based.
-In 2020 my path took me back home to Southern Oregon to work full time at TOMS OFFROAD.
-I returned to my roots working the first 2 years in the warehouse.
-As my Dad transitioned into retirement I carefully learned as much as I could about the business and worked in several more departments as well as helping with administrative duties.
-Today, as CEO of TOMS OFFROAD alongside my brother Walt, it is an honor to carry on our Dad’s legacy.
+In 2020, my path took me back home to Southern Oregon to work full time at TOMS OFFROAD.
+I returned to my roots, working the first two years in the warehouse.
+As my Dad transitioned into retirement, I carefully learned as much as I could about the business and worked in several more departments while also helping with administrative duties.
+Today, as CEO of TOMS OFFROAD, it is an honor to carry on our Dad’s legacy.

 Jake Zimmerman